 What Are Café Au Lait Spots?

-Also Read: What Is Skin Pigmentation?
+Also Read: How To Treat Skin Pigmentation?

 • Cafe Au Lait Spots In Babies & Children

 Café au lait spots are common in both babies and children and develop anywhere on the body but mostly on the torso.
 These pigmentary spots can change in colour and size over the years.
 In the newborns, they are usually faint and become more noticeable as the baby grows.

 • Cafe Au Lait Spots In Adults

 Café au lait spots in adults may become darker with age and require medical intervention.
 A dermatologist can reduce prominent marks by using laser therapy to lighten them.
 These macules may be a sign of an underlying genetic disorder and hence require medical attention.